2012 FACULTY BIENNIAL EXHIBITION SLIDESHOW

 Dr. Curzon joined the department in 2007.
 She has taught interdisciplinary courses in art history and film, contemporary advertising, television, and literature.
 Her research focuses on issues of identity politics as they concern the production of visual culture in Britain after World War II.
 She holds a doctoral certificate in Gender and Women’s Studies and has published work on the Women’s Art Movement of the 1970s.
 In addition to her research and teaching, Dr. Curzon has organized numerous exhibitions showcasing the work of both regional and nationally recognized artists.

 Prior to joining the Department of Art in 1988, Professor Dooley served as Assistant Curator of Exhibitions at Knight Gallery, Spirit Square Center for the Arts in Charlotte, North Carolina.
-He directs and curates a schedule of changing exhibitions for the Sarah Moody Gallery of Art which features internationally acclaimed artists such as Gregory Amenoff, Ida Applebroog, Chakaia Booker, Mel Chin, William Christenberry, Cora Cohen, Jack Earl, Vernon Fisher, Cheryl Goldsleger, Lee Krasner, Sally Mann, Ed McGowin, Elizabeth Murray, John Newman, Robert Rauschenberg, Tony Scherman, Carrie Mae Weems, and Deborah Willis.
+He directs and curates a schedule of changing exhibitions for the Sarah Moody Gallery of Art which features internationally acclaimed artists such as Gregory Amenoff, Ida Applebroog, Chakaia Booker, Mel Chin, William Christenberry, Cora Cohen, Jack Earl, Vernon Fisher, Cheryl Goldsleger, Lee Krasner, Sally Mann, Ed McGowin, Elizabeth Murray, John Newman, Robert Rauschenberg, Tony Scherman, Carrie Mae Weems, Deborah Willis, and Thornton Willis.
 Dooley teaches drawing as well as seminars devoted to graduate studio research.
 He offers an advanced undergraduate course on art museum practices.
 Dooley’s own works of art have been included in over 50 regional and national exhibitions.
 His dedication to community outreach includes his contribution of expertise for exhibits management for the Rural Studio, an architectural design/build program affiliated with Auburn University, and active in the Blackbelt region of Alabama.

 Prior to his appointment in 2002 to the department, Dr. Evans taught in The Blair School of Music at Vanderbilt University and at The University of Illinois.
 He is Director of Digital Media and Director of the computer lab.
 Evans has a background in electronic music and received his M.F.A. in Music Composition from the California Institute of the Arts.
 His digitally generated visual art, both time-based and static, has been widely exhibited and included in numerous professional journals.
 He has published articles in LEONARDO and The Futurist.